-In order to participate in the 2023 Lieutenant to Captain Promotional Selection Process, members shall meet the following qualifications:
+In order to participate in the 2023 Sergeant to Lieutenant Promotional Selection Process, members shall meet the following qualifications:

-- A Lieutenant applying for the Captain selection process shall have a minimum of one

-(1) year of continuous service as a lieutenant in the Metropolitan Police Department, as of the qualifying date of the selection process; - Is serving in the rank of lieutenant as of the qualifying date of the selection process; and - Achieved an annual performance rating of "Successful Performer" in the rating period prior to the selection process (Fiscal Year 2022).
+- A sergeant applying for the lieutenant selection process shall have a minimum of two (2) years of continuous service as a sergeant in the Metropolitan Police Department, as of the qualifying date of the selection process; - Is serving in the rank of sergeant as of the qualifying date of the selection process; and - Achieved an annual performance rating of "Successful Performer" in the rating period prior to the selection process (Fiscal Year 2022).

 NOTE: If a member did not receive a Fiscal Year 2022 annual performance rating, the member's Fiscal Year 2021 annual performance rating may be utilized.
-In this circumstance, in order to meet the eligibility requirement for the 2023 Promotional Selection Process, the member's performance rating shall have been "3-Valued Performer".
+In this circumstance, in order to meet the eligibility requirement for the 2023 Promotional Selection Process, the member's performance rating shall have been "3-Valued Performer" or greater.

-- C. The Department respects eligible members' rights to participate in the promotional process.
-However, the Department reserves the right not to promote an otherwise eligible member if, in the Department's view, the member has demonstrated through prior sustained misconduct that the member is not suitable for promotion. - D. Members with questions related to creditable service or with questions related to performance ratings shall contact Human Resource Management Division at hrm.adminbox@dc.gov.
+- C. A member shall be ineligible to participate in a promotional process if that member has a sustained adverse action resulting in a penalty of demotion or a suspension of fifteen or more days within one year of the announced administration date of the first phase of the promotional exam.
+A member who sustains an adverse action resulting in a penalty of demotion or a suspension often or more days on or after the announced administration date of the first phase of the promotional exam shall be ineligible for promotion for the duration that the resulting promotional list is in effect. - D. Members with questions related to creditable service or with questions related to performance ratings shall contact Human Resource Management Division at hrm.adminbox@dc.gov.
 For other related circumstances, members shall contact the Testing and Assessment Branch for guidance by email at mpd.testing@dc.gov.